-This value, and the benefits, can be leveraged by a single organization, multiple organizations together, or a multi-sector collaborative engaged in collective impact.
+This value, and the benefits, can be leveraged by a single organization, multiple organizations networked together, or a regional multi-sector collaborative engaged in collective impact.

 It is the way diverse helping agencies connect and interact with one another that makes an efficient and effective "service delivery system."